PrinceNiyonshuti/traine-attendance/README.md

 - Mail Account
 - Xampp or Apache server
 ## Documentation

-before starting to run the project
+before starting to run the project you have to follow the procedures
 ### Requirements

 -   create your .env file